miguelgfierro/publications/README.md

 *NOTE: This document is automatically generated.
 I use `pandoc` to convert the publications from `bibtex` format to markdown.
 To see how I do it, take a look at [this guide](bibtex/README.md).*

-More information about my scientific career can be found in my personal page at [RoboticsLab](http://roboticslab.uc3m.es/roboticslab/people/m-gonzalez-fierro) research group from Universidad Carlos III de Madrid and [ThrishLab](http://thrish.org/additional-researchers/miguel-gonzalez-fierro) research group from King's College London (now at Imperial College).
+More information about my scientific career can be found on my personal page at [RoboticsLab](http://roboticslab.uc3m.es/roboticslab/people/m-gonzalez-fierro) research group from Universidad Carlos III de Madrid and [ThrishLab](http://thrish.org/additional-researchers/miguel-gonzalez-fierro) research group from King's College London (now at Imperial College).

 ## Conferences